maxpaschke/udacity-devops-second/README.md

 <TODO:  Instructions for running the Python project.
 How could a user with no context run this project without asking you for any help.
 Include screenshots with explicit steps to create that work.
 Be sure to at least include the following screenshots:

+# How to run it locally
+- Make sure you forfill the following requirements
+    - Python Version `3.7.9`
+    - `Make` is installed
+- Run `make install` to install the dependencies
+- Run the flask webserver with `python app.py`
+- Run example predictions by running `make_prediction.sh`

+# Setup in Azure
 * Setup the cloud shell
   - Open the cloud shell from Azure Portal
   - Select "Bash" as input